gadicc/meteor-hmr/README.md

 1. Implement a less-than-ideal solution to get react hot loading NOW, until something better/official comes along.

-## Where this works and doesn't

-*This section isn't finished yet.*

-* App only, no packages - avoids need to link in package imports
-* `client/*` only - use Meteor's regular linker for server and test code (?)
-* Note the section below about stateless / functional / pure / "dumb" components.

 ## How to Use (early release)

 *Use with correct Meteor release, currently 1.3-modules-beta.7*